moustachu/democracyos/README.md

 ![DemocracyOS](https://cldup.com/5UCVpUnOhO.png)

 ## Installation

+To get started with DemocracyOS, you will need to have installed:

+    MongoDB open-source document database.
+    NodeJS & NPM platform.
+    Git distributed version control system.
+If you’re on github and don’t have git, you’re doing it wrong.
+    Make build automation utility.
+    OpenSSL in case you want to generate SSL certificates.

 Please refer to the [Installation](http://docs.democracyos.org/install.html) wiki page for detailed instructions on how to install and setup your instance of DemocracyOS.

 ## Current DemocracyOS deployments